WATCH: Yeadon Man Creates Dance Video For Wife To Celebrate 33 Years Of Marriage After Separated Due To Pandemic

 YEADON, Pa.
 (CBS) – A Yeadon man’s anniversary dance video for his wife has gone viral.
 He wasn’t about to let the pandemic keep him from dancing with his wife of 33 wonderful years.

-“Because it’s our anniversary.
-We’re going to dance on our anniversary through Facetime,” Bill Mellix said.
+“Because it’s our anniversary, we’re going to dance on our anniversary through Facetime,” Bill Mellix said.
 “You know what we like to do on our anniversary, we like to bop.”

 Download The New And Improved CBS Philly App!